LizFedak/portfolio-nextjs/projects/apartment-finder.md

 ---
-title: "This is a title"
+title: "Check back soon for a case study"
 date: "2023-08-22"
 ---

-# This is h1
-This is some content
+# Check back soon for a case study